breatheco-de/capy-core/docs/serializers/field-sets.md

 Capy Serializers supports field sets, you can set `sets` attribute in the serializer, by default the fields provided in `default` set always are included in the response.

+In contract with `OData`, the `sets` parameter determines the included and expanded fields in the response.

 ## Request

 ```http